tnth1603/supply-chain-analytics-sql/README.md

 ## About

-Built by **Evelyn** as part of a data analytics portfolio focused on supply chain and ERP domain knowledge.
+Built by **Tuan Thanh Thinh** as part of a data analytics portfolio focused on supply chain and ERP domain knowledge.

 Connect on [LinkedIn](#) | View other projects on [GitHub](#)